2023 Best Value Nursing Associate Degree Schools in West Virginia

 In-state tuition fees for undergraduate students at BridgeValley Community & Technical College are $5,284 per year.
 After completing their Associate Degree, nursing graduates from BridgeValley Community & Technical College carry an average student debtload of $20,681.

-Out of the 12 schools in West Virginia that were part of this year’s ranking, West Virginia Northern Community College landed the # 4 spot on the list.
-Located in the city of Wheeling, WVNCC is a public college with a small student population.
+A rank of #4 on this year’s list means West Virginia Northern Community College is a great value for nursing students working on their associate degree.
+Located in the city of Wheeling, WVNCC is a public school with a small student population.

-WVNCC undergraduate students pay an average of $4,300 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at WVNCC are $4,300 a year.
 The average amount in student loans that nursing majors at WVNCC take out while working on their Associate Degree is $14,975.

 In-state tuition fees for undergraduate students at Southern are $4,084 per year.

-Fairmont State University came in at #6 in this year’s edition of the Best Value Nursing Associate Degree Schools in West Virginia ranking.
-Fairmont State is a small public school located in the town of Fairmont.
+Fairmont State University did quite well in this year’s ranking of the best places for nursing students to get a associate degree.
+It came in at #6 on the list.
+Fairmont State is a small public school located in the distant town of Fairmont.

 Fairmont State undergraduate students pay an average of $7,892 in in-state tuition and fees each year.
 On average, nursing graduates from Fairmont State take out $28,145 in student loans while working on their Associate Degree.

-The average tuition and fees for an in-state undergraduate at Marshall University are $8,552 a year.
+In-state tuition fees for undergraduate students at Marshall University are $8,552 per year.
 Nursing majors at Marshall University take out an average of $26,749 in student loans while working on their Associate Degree.

-Bluefield State College came in at #8 in this year’s edition of the Best Value Nursing Associate Degree Schools in West Virginia ranking.
+Bluefield State College did quite well in this year’s ranking of the best places for nursing students to get a associate degree.
+It came in at #8 on the list.
 Bluefield State College is a small public school located in the distant town of Bluefield.

-Bluefield State College undergraduate students pay an average of $8,434 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Bluefield State College are $8,434 per year.
 After completing their Associate Degree, nursing graduates from Bluefield State College carry an average student debtload of $22,895.

 Read full report on Nursing at Bluefield State College